 Often inhalant abusers find the household items already available in their homes.
 They breathe the chemicals in through the nose or mouth, commonly called “huffing.”

-Abusers may also soak a rag in chemicals to inhale through their mouth, or they may use a balloon or plastic bag to inhale orally.
+Inhalant abuse is often in the form of soaking a rag in chemicals to inhale through the users mouth, or they may use a balloon or plastic bag to inhale orally.

 Although the high produced by inhalants usually last just a few minutes, abusers try to prolong it by continuing to inhale repeatedly over several hours.